Netto Marken-Discount: History

 The company was founded by Michael Schels in Regensburg in 1928 as a food wholesaler.
 In 1971, the first own retail branch was opened under the name SuDi (SuperDiscount) in Beilngries, and further branches followed until 1983.

-The Netto discount concept was developed in 1983 and with the first supermarket in Regensburg.
+The Netto discount concept was developed in 1983 and implemented in the first supermarket in Regensburg.
 The 50 SuDi branches that already existed at that time were successively converted to the new concept by 1990.

-In 2009 the Edeka Group completed acquisition of the Plus supermarket chain, converting the Plus supermarket locations into Netto supermarkets.
+In 2009 the Edeka Group completed the acquisition of the Plus supermarket chain, converting the Plus supermarket locations into Netto supermarkets.

-The Netto Marken-Discount retail concept is to offer well-known brands at low prices, which contrasts with the strategy of competitors Aldi and Lidl who mainly offer products badged under brand names they have created.
+The Netto Marken-Discount retail concept is to offer well-known brands at low prices, which contrasts with the strategy of competitors Aldi and Lidl who mainly offer products badged under proprietary store brand names.

 The chain is unrelated to the Danish Netto chain, which has operations in several German states, or the French-owned Netto discount store that used the same logo.
 However Edeka owned 25% of a joint venture with the Danish Netto, which was sold in 2012.